kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## The Building Blocks of AI Systems

-Model — the reasoning engine (LLM or classifier).
+Model — the reasoning engine (LLM or classifier)
-Data — context, embeddings, documents.
+Data — context, embeddings, documents
-Interface — how users interact (chat, API, app).
+Interface — how users interact (chat, API, app)
-Retrieval — how information is fetched (RAG, search).
+Retrieval — how information is fetched (RAG, search)
-Memory — how the system keeps state or history.
+Memory — how the system keeps state or history
 Orchestration — how all pieces talk to each other (protocols, APIs)

 > Thinking of AI as composable building blocks rather than monolithic systems enables faster iteration and clearer thinking.
 Modern AI applications assemble pre-built components rather than training everything from scratch.